rlridenour/jekyll-blog/_posts/2016-03-25-prayer-for-good-friday.md

 promises that hold no power
 unless the people live in fear.

-And so, a terrorist was released,
+And so, a terrorist was released
 so that the Prince of Peace
 may be taken to be silenced.